Sytm/waypoints/README.md

 `waypoints.modify.permission` - Allows the player to create, alter, delete and always see permission waypoints

+`waypoints.modify.anywhere` - Allows the player to place waypoints wherever they want, ignoring disabled worlds

 `waypoints.unlimited` - Allows the player to create more waypoints and folders than the limit in the config

 `waypoints.temporaryWaypoint` - Allows the player to create a waypoint that is only visible for the time he is online